Caricature: Etymology

-Thus, the word "caricature" essentially means a "loaded portrait".
+Thus, the word "caricature" essentially means a "overloaded portrait".

 In 18th-century usage, 'caricature' was used for any image that made use of exaggerated or distorted features; thus both for comic portraits of specific people and for general social and political comic illustrations such as the satires of James Gillray, Thomas Rowlandson and many others.
 The title of the British Caricature Magazine (1807-1819) exemplifies this usage.
 In modern usage, 'caricature' is used predominantly for a portrait of a recognizable individual (much as originally used to describe the works of Pier Leone Ghezzi), while the more recent term 'cartoon', popularised in the 19th century from its use in Punch magazine, is used for any other form of comic image, including political satire.